glueckdavid/smTIRF_tracefit/README.md

 Tips/general notes:
 -
-- rely on smaller functions whenever possible.
+- Break up code on smaller functions whenever possible.
 This helps to track down bugs and facilitates patching of bugs/improvement of routines
 - Break up the code in several files for better stability.
-Output-files in form of csv or json-dumps can be written and read easily and act as checkpoints between scripts
+Output-files in form of csv or json-dumps can be written and read easily and act as checkpoints between scripts.
 - Try to rely on as few modules as possble.
 It is easy to introduce bugs and unexpected behaviour by foreign modules.
 - Do not hesistate to delete old code.
 It is often faster to re-write a section than to fix clunky code.
 GitHub-branches make this easier, if you fear to lose progress.
 - Let loops and conditionals communicate by frequent print-outputs.